 Driving time from Toronto: Approx. 1 – 2 hours

 The Niagara region is a popular tourist destination in Canada and is only a short drive from Toronto.
 The Falls themselves are an impressive sight, but there are also plenty of other things to see and do in the area.
-Visitors can go wine tasting, explore old fortresses, or take a ride on the Maid of the Mist boat tour.
+Visitors can go wine tasting, explore old fortresses, or ride the Maid of the Mist boat tour.

 Halton Region